elpeyotl/nuxtNetlify/content/artists/red-tape-redemption.md

 biography: >-
   The project started as a One-Man-Band by Lukas Oberholzer in 2019 since his former band Coffee For The Restless broke up.
-After a few solo shows, his former CFTR band colleague Tobias Kalt picked up the drumstick to join forces – Red Tape Redemption started rock ‘n’ rolling.
+After a few solo shows, his former CFTR band colleague Tobias Kalt picked up the drumsticks to join forces – Red Tape Redemption started rock ‘n’ rolling.

   In December 2020 their debut EP DRIVING SOUTH was released digitally through THE YELLING LIGHT.